dbgate/dbgate.github.io/_docs/web-app-config.md

 In this topic, sample configurations web app will be shown.

 ## Use storage database and administration for settings (Premium)
 This configuration layout uses administration for configure database connections and users.
+All settings are stored into database configured with env variables.
+Please use [Premium](https://hub.docker.com/r/dbgate/dbgate-premium) docker container for this to work.
 ```
 STORAGE_SERVER: mariadb
 STORAGE_USER: root